alexandrenm/Geospatial-Visualisation-with-R/README.md

 ## Description

 It is showing possibilities and processes, using Essex crime data, rather a final project about crime (which is likely to become another repository).
+Just playing with data and R.

 ## Getting Started